ROASTED TOMATO & PEPPER SOUP

 6. Leave to stand for 5 minutes and then remove the skin from the tomatoes and peppers.
 This is much easier whilst they are still warm.

-7. Place a large, deep pan over a medium heat with a drizzle of olive oil and then add in the chopped leaks.
-Sweat the leaks for about 5 minutes until fully softened and just starting to colour.
+7. Place a large, deep pan over a medium heat with a drizzle of olive oil and then add in the chopped leeks.
+Sweat the leeks for about 5 minutes until fully softened and just starting to colour.
 Roughly chop the tomatoes and peppers and add to the pan with half of the vegetable stock.
 Simmer for about five minutes, stirring occasionally.

 9. Return the soup to a pan and heat through before serving.

-10. To serve, ladle the soup into bowls before adding a swirl of cream, a drizzle of the herbed oil and lastly a sprinkle of the tapenade crumb.
+10. To serve, ladle the roasted tomato & pepper soup into bowls before adding a swirl of cream, a drizzle of the herbed oil and lastly a sprinkle of the tapenade crumb.
 Serve immediately with warm crusty bread.